aralroca/next-translate/README.md

 ## 7. Plurals

-You can define plurals in this way:
+You can define plurals this way:

 ```json
 {